ggiuliopirotta/ggiuliopirotta.github.io/_pages/about.md

   - /about.html
 ---

-Nice to meet you, I'm Giulio.
-I am a first year MSc student in Artificial Intelligence at Bocconi University, Milan.
+I'm Giulio, a first year MSc student in Artificial Intelligence passionate about computational game theory and reinforcement learning.